Istanbul attack: Teenager's holiday trip ends in tragedy

 Story highlights

-- Leanne Nassar begged her parents to let her go to Istanbul
+- Leanne Nasser begged her parents to let her go to Istanbul

 - She was killed in the attack on the nightclub

-(CNN)Leanne Nassar begged her parents to let her go to Istanbul.
+(CNN)Leanne Nasser begged her parents to let her go to Istanbul.
 She had never been abroad.
 Never left Israel.
 Her three friends were going to the city on the Bosporus to celebrate New Year's Eve and she wanted to go with them.

 Her father refused.
 He was worried Istanbul wasn't safe and he wanted her to stay home.
 Despondent, she turned to her aunt, Layal Masarweh, who intervened on her behalf.